gh-wsits/thunar_custom-actions/Convert selection to MP3/README.md

 ### Dependencies

-It uses zenity to display dialogs and gstreamer to convert the audio file.
+It uses "zenity" to display dialogs and "gstreamer" to convert the audio file.
 So make sure the zenity and gstreamer packages are installed.

 ### Configuring the custom action